Saadat Hasan Manto: Migration to Pakistan

 As a resident of Bombay, Manto had intended to stay in India after partition.
 In 1948, his wife and children went to Lahore to visit their relatives and friends.
 During this time, as stories of the atrocities of partition riots reached him, in the midst of occasional communal riots in Bombay itself, he decided to migrate to Pakistan, and left for it by ship.
 He stayed a few days in Karachi, finally settling at Lahore with his family.
 Manto and his family thus found themselves as "muhajirs" (refugees from India) and were among the millions of Muslims who left present-day India for the new Muslim-majority nation of Pakistan.

 Life in Lahore

 When Manto arrived in Lahore from Bombay, he associated with several intellectuals at Lahore's Pak Tea House.
 According to one commentator: "There was absolutely no external influence and people would share their opinions on any subject without fear even during the military dictators' regimes."
-In Lahore, Manto lived with his wife and family in an apartment in Lakshmi Building located in Lahore's famous Lakshmi Chowk (where many Film Distributors had offices) at the juncture of McLeod Road and Abbott Road, near today's Butt Karahi fast food restaurant.
+In Lahore, Manto lived with his wife and family in an apartment in Lakshmi Building located in Lahore's famous Lakshmi Chowk (where many Film Distributors had offices) at the juncture of McLeod Road and Abbott Road.
 Lakshmi Building no longer exists as such but only its front or facade has been renovated and still faces McLeod Road.
 Lakshmi Building was abandoned during the partition riots of 1947-48 in Lahore.
 The mansion is currently dilapidated and uninhabited, though its façade still exists, renovated and painted.